MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Azure Policy offers various built-in policy definitions that apply to both the Azure Stack HCI and Azure Arc-enabled virtual machines to monitor their compliance state and enhance the security of those resources using Azure Policy and Microsoft Defender for Cloud.

-To start with, review the list of built-in policies available for Azure Stack HCI, such as:
+It is recommended to review the list of built-in policies that are available for Azure Stack HCI, such as:

 - [Preview]: Host and VM networking should be protected on Azure Stack HCI systems.
 - [Preview]: Azure Stack HCI systems should have encrypted volumes.
 - [Preview]: Azure Stack HCI servers should have consistently enforced application control policies.
 - [Preview]: Azure Stack HCI servers should meet Secured-core requirements.

-You can find these policies in the Azure portal under Policy > Definitions > Category: Stack HCI.
+You can find these policies in Azure portal, under Policy > Definitions > Category: Stack HCI.

 For the above built-in-policies, Microsoft Defender for Cloud has added [New Recommendations for Azure Stack HCI](/azure/defender-for-cloud/upcoming-changes#four-new-recommendations-for-azure-stack-hci-resource-type) to show its compliance state.

-Here are few built-in policies under Security Center category that are evaluated by enabling Defender for Cloud to a subscription that is registered with hybrid resources such as Azure Stack HCI and Azure Arc VMs:
+The built-in policies below are located under Security Center category that is evaluated by enabling Defender for Cloud on a subscription that is registered with hybrid resources, such as Azure Stack HCI and Azure Arc-enabled VMs:

 - [Preview]: Azure Security agent should be installed on your Windows Arc machines.
 - [Preview]: Azure Security agent should be installed on your Linux Arc machines.